rails/website/_posts/2024-03-20-rails-guides-get-a-facelift.markdown

 <img src="/assets/images/guide-update 6.png" style="width: 50%"><img src="/assets/images/guide-update 5.png" style="width: 50%">

 For now, this refresh is still a work in progress, so it is only reflected in the <a href="https://edgeguides.rubyonrails.org/">Edge Guides</a> while we make the final adjustments.
-Once we are happy with it, we will update the guides for stable Rails 7 guides.
+Once we are happy with it, we will update the guides for stable Rails 7 versions.
 This design will then render for all new guides from the next release onwards.

 **Feedback**